 Global economic conditions continue to show signs of turbulence.
-The COVID-19 pandemic has had, and is likely to continue to have, a significant impact on the global economy, our clients' businesses, and on our operations, financial performance and visibility.
-This is described in further detail below, under "Impact of COVID-19."
+The COVID-19 pandemic has had, and is likely to continue to have, a significant impact on the global economy, our clients' businesses, and on our operations, financial performance and visibility, as described in further detail below, see "Impact of COVID-19."

-The recent global outbreak and spread of the COVID-19 disease caused by the severe acute respiratory syndrome coronavirus 2, which was reported to have surfaced in December 2019, has caused, and is likely to continue to cause, an additional slowdown in the global economy, as is evidenced by the recent declines in investments, exports and industrial production.
-In March 2020, the International Monetary Fund officially declared that the global economy has entered into a recession, as a result of the spread of COVID-19.
+The recent global outbreak and spread of the COVID-19 disease caused by the severe acute respiratory syndrome coronavirus 2, which was reported to have surfaced in December 2019, has caused a slowdown in the growth of the global economy.
+The global economy is entering a pronounced slowdown in 2022 after having shown some momentums of growth in 2021.
 The global spread of COVID-19 has created, and is likely to continue to create, significant volatility and uncertainty and economic disruption.
+Global prospects remain highly uncertain as the COVID-19 pandemic continues and economic recoveries diverge across countries and sectors, reflecting variation in pandemic-induced disruptions and the extent of policy support.
 In addition, volatility in the domestic politics of major markets may lead to changes in the institutional framework of the international economy.